 As advanced as computer technology has become, it is still man-made and thus imperfect.
 CPUs and GPUs get very hot and if fans and heatsinks become clogged with dust (or worse, stop working altogether), they can’t efficiently cool the components.
 CPUs can literally burn out.
 Repeated cycles of overheating and cooling off can crack the delicate traces and circuits in the motherboard.
 Hard disk drives are susceptible to damage from bumps, shocks, and drops.
 Motors in HDDs and optical drives eventually fail from old age.

 And sometimes you want additional capabilities, like audio DSP or better graphics, or additional RAM or hard drive space.
 The Computer Cellar are experts at repairing, replacing, and installing new hardware in your PC or Mac.
-Laptops can often be upgraded, too!
+Laptops can sometimes be upgraded, too!
 Give us a call or email today and we’ll be happy to help you get things running at full speed again!